sapegin/washingcode-book/manuscript/book.md

 ## SOLID principles

-- SRP
+TODO: SRP

-- Hide complexity
+TODO: Hide complexity

-- To DRY or to DUMP (DUMP for tests)
+TODO: To DRY or to DUMP (DUMP for tests)

 ## Don’t make me think

-- Pass an object instead of multiple positional arguments to a function (more than two)
+TODO: Pass an object instead of multiple positional arguments to a function (more than two)

-- Magic numbers -> consts
+TODO: Magic numbers -> consts

-- Consts should include units
+TODO: Consts should include units

 > Long Parameter List More than three or four parameters for a method.